Portable Microhaplotype Object (PMO)

 Utils.inputOutputFileCheck(args.file, args.output, args.overwrite)

-# parse target ids
+# parse target names

-all_target_ids = Utils.parse_delimited_input_or_file(args.targets)
+all_target_names = Utils.parse_delimited_input_or_file(args.targets)

 # read in pmo